Tameness in generalized metric structures: -Abstract Elementary Classes

 \section{$\V$-Abstract Elementary Classes}

-We now, finally, begin to introduce logic into the picture, beginning with the description of structures with underlying $\V$-(pseudo)metric spaces.
-We reiterate that all quantales are cocontinuous and have the SAFA property.
+We now, finally, begin to introduce logic into the picture, beginning with the description of structures with underlying $\V$-pseudometric (or $\V$-metric) spaces.

-\begin{definition} Given a finitary signature $L$, a {\it $\V$-pseudometric structure} for $L$ is a tuple $\C{M}=\langle (M,d_M); \sigma^{\C{M}} \rangle_{\sigma\in L}$, with $d_M$ a $\V$-pseudometric, and interpretations of $L$-symbols satisfying the following conditions: \begin{enumerate} \item If $c\in L$ is a constant symbol, $c^{\C{M}}\in M$. \item If $R\in L$ is a relational symbol of arity $1\le k<\omega$, then $R^{\C{M}}: M^k\to V$ is a nonexpanding map. \item If $f\in L$ is a function symbol of arity $1\le k<\omega$, $f^{\C{M}}: M^k\to M$ is a nonexpanding map. \end{enumerate} A {\it $\V$-metric structure} for $L$ is defined in precisely the same way, but with the requirement that $(M,d)$ be a $\V$-metric space.
-We say that a $\V$-(pseudo)metric structure is {\it complete} if $d_M$ is a Cauchy complete $\V$-(pseudo)metric.
-The notion of {\it substructure}, $\subseteq_{\V,L}$, is clear: a sub-$\V$-metric structure is a (complete) subspace where the interpretations of symbols from $L$ are those inherited from the larger structure. \end{definition}
+\begin{definition} Let $\V$ be a Flagg quantale with sequential approximation.
+Given a finitary signature $L$, a {\it $\V$-pseudometric structure} for $L$ is a tuple $\C{M}=\langle (M,d_M); \sigma^{\C{M}} \rangle_{\sigma\in L}$, with $d_M$ a $\V$-pseudometric, and interpretations of $L$-symbols satisfying the following conditions: \begin{enumerate} \item If $c\in L$ is a constant symbol, $c^{\C{M}}\in M$. \item If $R\in L$ is a relational symbol of arity $1\le k<\omega$, then $R^{\C{M}}: M^k\to V$ is a nonexpanding map. \item If $f\in L$ is a function symbol of arity $1\le k<\omega$, $f^{\C{M}}: M^k\to M$ is a nonexpanding map. \end{enumerate} A {\it $\V$-metric structure} for $L$ is defined in precisely the same way, but with the requirement that $(M,d)$ be a $\V$-metric space.
+We say that a $\V$-pseudometric structure (respectively, $\V$-metric structure) is {\it complete} if $d_M$ is a Cauchy complete $\V$-pseudometric (respectively, $\V$-metric).
+The notion of {\it substructure}, $\subseteq_{\V,L}$, is clear: a sub-$\V$-metric structure is a subspace where the interpretations of symbols from $L$ are those inherited from the larger structure. \end{definition}

-\begin{notation} We embrace the usual abuse of notation, conflating a $\V$-metric structure $\C{M}$ with its underlying space $\langle M,d\rangle$ or, indeed, with $M$ itself. \end{notation}
+\begin{note} We embrace the usual abuse of notation, conflating a $\V$-metric structure $\C{M}$ with its underlying space $\langle M,d\rangle$ or, indeed, with $M$ itself. \end{note}